banzaicloud/koperator/README.md

 EOF
 ```

-2. You can use the following commands to send and receive messages within a Kubernetes cluster when SSL encryption is disabled for Kafka.
+2. If SSL encryption is disabled for Kafka, you can use the following commands to send and receive messages within a Kubernetes cluster.

-To produce messages run this command and type your test messages:
+To send messages, run this command and type your test messages:

 ```
 kubectl -n kafka run kafka-producer -it --image=ghcr.io/banzaicloud/kafka:2.13-3.1.0 --rm=true --restart=Never -- /opt/kafka/bin/kafka-console-producer.sh --bootstrap-server kafka-headless:29092 --topic my-topic
 ```

-To receive messages:
+To receive messages, run the following command:

 ```
 kubectl -n kafka run kafka-consumer -it --image=ghcr.io/banzaicloud/kafka:2.13-3.1.0 --rm=true --restart=Never -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server kafka-headless:29092 --topic my-topic --from-beginning